How do you purify nucleic acids?

 As you can see, there is a nucleic acid purification method available for every sample type, downstream application and budget.
 We hope that this article helped you determine which one to choose for your specific needs.

-And if you haven't only come here for tips on nucleic acid purification, you might also be interested in learning about what you need to extract nucleic acids, perform PCR reactions and quantify nucleic acids.
-We put together this four-part series when we were in the process of equipping a new in-house lab that now looks like this:
+And if you haven't only come here for tips on nucleic acid purification, you might also be interested in learning about what you need to collect samples, extract nucleic acids, perform PCR reactions and quantify nucleic acids.
+We put together this five-part series when we were in the process of equipping a new in-house lab that now looks like this: